questdb/documentation/documentation/reference/function/window.md

 - `LAG(price, 1)` fetches the price from the immediately preceding row for the same symbol.
 - `PARTITION BY symbol` ensures the function operates independently for each stock.
 - `ORDER BY timestamp` processes rows in chronological order.
-- `price - LAG(price, 1)` calculates the price change compared to the previous row.
+- `price - LAG(price, 1)` gets the value from the row before and from 2 rows before
 - Returns NULL for the first row (no previous data).

 ### Order frequency analysis